‘We tried everything’, repeated pilots before Air France plane crashed in 2009

 The trial of the airline Air France and the company Airbus for the plane crash that caused the death of 228 people traveling from Rio de Janeiro to Paris in 2009 began last week in France, more than 13 years after the tragedy.
-This Monday (10/17), the last four minutes of audio from the aircraft’s cabin were heard during the process, in a court in Paris.
+This Monday, the 17th, the last four minutes of audio from the aircraft’s cabin were heard during the process, in a court in Paris.

 Hearing the audio recorded by the cockpit voice recorder (CVR) caused emotion in the families of the victims.
 “I dreaded this moment and it was even stronger than I could have imagined,” said Corinne Soulas, who lost her daughter in the plane crash.